The Ketogenic Diet without a Gallbladder

 2.)
 Ginger and Dandelion Tea:

 Both ginger and dandelion are considered bitter herbs that increase bile production and boost bile flow for a healthy liver.
+These herbs should be consumed daily for anyone who wants to follow a ketogenic diet without a gallbladder.

 Traditional Medicinals offers an Organic Dandelion Leaf and Root Tea that is excellent in supporting healthy digestion and enhancing detoxification.
 Dandelion leaf or greens is also a prebiotic food source that supports a healthy gut microflora and keeps pathogenic bacteria at bay (5).